expo/expo/docs/pages/guides/delaying-code.md

 import SnackInline from '~/components/plugins/SnackInline'

-When building an application, you will often need to perform some computation after a period of time rather than in response to some event or component lifecycle event.
-Because mobile applications rely heavily on interactions and your computation shares a JS thread with updates to the UI, performant apps must be careful to schedule work in small increments and at times that will not impact your users' experience.
+When building an application, much of your code will run in response to events like component lifecycle events and user interactions.
+Sometimes you'll need to delay when your code runs instead of running it immediately after an event.
+Because mobile applications need to respond quickly to interactions and the code for your user interface (such as React components that update the UI) shares a JS thread with other event-handling code, responsive apps must be careful to schedule work in small increments and at times that won't impact your users' experience.

 ## While your app is in the foreground
- While your application is in the foreground, you have access to all of the techniques available in JS development like setTimeout, setInterval, and requestAnimationFrame.
+ While your application is in the foreground, you have access to scheduling functions that are often available in other JS environments like `setTimeout`, `setInterval`, and `requestAnimationFrame`.
 If you are not familiar with these methods or when you might use them we recommend Mozilla's guide on [asynchronous Javascript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Timeouts_and_intervals).

-React Native provides an additional timing technique with InteractionManager.
-InteractionManager allows you to schedule computationally expensive computations to run after any interactions and animations they might impact have completed.
-You can schedule computations to run with `InteractionManager.runAfterInteractions(() => { /* your task */})` React Native itself, and high-quality libraries you might use, already register themselves with `InteractionManager`.
-If you need to, you can register any other animations via `InteractionManager.createInteractionHandle()` on the start of your animation and signal completion via `InteractionManager.clearInteractionHandle(resultOfCallToCreateInteractionHandle)`
+React Native provides an additional timing technique with [InteractionManager](https://reactnative.dev/docs/interactionmanager).
+InteractionManager allows you to schedule computationally expensive code to run after any interactions and animations they might impact have completed.
+You can schedule computations to run with `InteractionManager.runAfterInteractions(() => { /* your task */ })`.
+React Native itself, and high-quality libraries you might use, already register animations with `InteractionManager`.
+If you need to, you can register any other animations via `InteractionManager.createInteractionHandle()` on the start of your animation and signal completion via `InteractionManager.clearInteractionHandle(resultOfCallToCreateInteractionHandle)`.

 ### Usage in React Native

 In React Native You may need to update your application's state as a result of your computation.
 A few points to note:
 - Make sure that your timers do not live beyond the lifecycle of your component by clearing your timers created in componentWillUnmount.
 - You must bind the context, either explicitly or by using arrow notation, to have access to methods like setState when your computation is run.
 - setState is asynchronous, so if you need to mutate the existing state, pass a function rather than an object to the method.